ElmerCSC/elmer-elmag/CircuitBuilder/README.md

 After importing all the functions within the library into a fresh Python file (see main_template.py or main.py in each model), you can develop a circuit network using a common two-terminal component approach.

 The steps are simple.
-The idea is that following the main.py template on the examples in this directory you'd be able to create your own circuit to model coils with ElmerFEM.
+The idea is that after following the main.py template on the examples in this directory you'll be able to create your own circuit to model coils with ElmerFEM.
 The steps are summarized below.

 Instructions: \